AkshGupta007/Expense-Tracker/Readme.md

 ### Real Database
 The JSON file works for a single user but is not suitable for concurrent multi-user access — simultaneous writes can corrupt the file.
 Migrating to **SQLite** (via `better-sqlite3`) would be a lightweight first step, and **PostgreSQL** with an ORM like Prisma would be the production-ready choice.

-### CSV Export
-Allow users to download their filtered expenses as a CSV file.
-This is a one-function addition on the backend using the `json2csv` package, with a download button on the frontend.

 ### Budget Limits Per Category
 Let users set a monthly budget per category.
 A visual indicator (progress bar turning red) would show when spending exceeds the limit.
 This would require a separate `/budgets` API endpoint.